ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Evaluation

 \subsection{Setup}

-\textbf{Implementation details:} We run all experiments on ImageNet-1K \citep{ILSVRC15} at a resolution of $224 \times 224$, using models implemented in \texttt{timm} \citep{rw2019timm} and trained following the setup of \citet{touvron2021training}, with all models initialized with a pretrained DeiT-Tiny checkpoint.
-We train on a cluster with NVIDIA A100 GPUs, taking about 10 minutes per epoch on 2 GPUs.
-During prototyping, we conducted roughly 100 training runs, each lasting 300 epochs.
+\textbf{Implementation details:} We train \name on ImageNet-1K \citep{ILSVRC15} at a resolution of $224 \times 224$, using models implemented in \texttt{timm} \citep{rw2019timm} and following the setup of \citet{touvron2021training}, with all models initialized with a pretrained DeiT-Tiny checkpoint.
+We train on a cluster with NVIDIA H100 GPUs, taking about 10 minutes per epoch on 2 GPUs.